 I studied mathematics as an undergraduate at Princeton University.
 I began graduate studies at the University of Chicago in 1976, and in 1980 received my Ph.D. under the tutelage of algebraic topologist J. Peter May, writing a thesis on various aspects of iterated loopspace theory.

-I have greatly enjoyed the international flavor of the mathematical community, and have had the opportunity to give talks in Canada, Mexico, France, Great Britain, Germany, Italy, Poland, Spain, Switzerland, Croatia, Japan, Tunisia, and Vietnam.
+I have greatly enjoyed the international flavor of the mathematical community, and have had the opportunity to give talks in Canada, Mexico, France, Great Britain, Germany, Italy, Poland, Spain, Sweden, Switzerland, Croatia, Japan, Tunisia, and Vietnam.

 My research is centered around algebraic topology and homotopy theory.
 Over the years, my research interests have broadened to include algebraic K-theory and group representation theory.